HaProxy does not transfer backend states during reload

 but it seems to miss the configuration to actually load those during start: https://cbonte.github.io/haproxy-dconv/1.8/configuration.html#load-server-state-from-file

 Now I wonder if this is on purpose or if this is an oversight.
 I added "load-server-state-from-file global" to the defaults section and manually reloaded haproxy and all backends kept their previous state.

-#2 Updated by Florian Apolloner about 1 month ago
+Updated by Florian Apolloner almost 2 years ago

 Hi Viktor, I do not think that the ticket you linked is correct.
 I am specifically talking about the config option "load-server-state-from-file global".
 I do know that hitless reloads work (even on stable), but it doesn't seem that the backend check status is transferred over to the new instance.